mysliwy112/AM-transcoder/README.md

-### ANN-decoder
+### AM-transcoder
-Is a CLI program named Anndrzem used for decoding and encoding graphical files (ann, img) from games developed in Piklib and Bloomoo engines which were created by Aidem Media.
+Is a CLI program named Anndrzem used for decoding and encoding graphical files (ann, img) from games developed in Piklib and Bloomoo - engines which were created by Aidem Media.

 ### Release
 [Get it here](https://github.com/mysliwy112/ANN-decoder/releases)